Apply to Face Blog

 ×

-Home » Sunday Lunches » Sage and Onion Pork Stuffing.
+Home » Recipes » Sunday Lunches

 Sage and Onion Pork Stuffing.

-Jump to Recipe Print Recipe
+Jump to Recipe

 The caramelised onions really take it to another level.
 Paired with the background sweetness from the apple sauce, sage and small kick from the black pepper this stuffing really delivers.
 I could not imagine Christmas without it.

-• 3 large brown onions
+• 3 large onions-caramelised

-• (1 oz) 30 grams sage
+• 30 grams (1oz) fresh sage

-• (3.5 oz) 100 grams breadcrumbs
+• 100 grams (3.5oz) breadcrumbs

 • half a tsp ground black pepper

-• 2 tbsp olive oil
+• 1 tbsp olive oil

 I do strongly recommend that you get the best sausage meat that you can.
 Otherwise the texture is too soft and the flavour is not as good.
 You are looking for a sausage meat with a high meat content.